Sunday, October 23, 2022

 Those who say America does not have a gun problem, but a sin problem are actually onto something.
 We do have a sin problem.
 We have a sinful imagination problem.
 A sinful myth problem.
 What those who say we have a sin problem, not a gun problem miss is that guns and our infatuation with guns and the potential violence they represent are a manifestation of the Sin at the heart our imagination/mythology.
 We are in the thrall of the notion of redemptive violence, i.e., violence is normal, in some situations good, and often necessary to “save the day”.
 Violence is redemptive and salvific.
 It presumes that some people who resort to violence are simply “good”.
 Most of our fictional heroes, from Westerns to superheroes, resort to it and we glory in it.
 We recount it in our history.
 It pervades our entertainment.
 It excuses vigilantism.
 I admit that I, too, am fascinated by aspects of the mythology of the warrior.
 I have a sin problem.

 The myth of redemptive violence is not the true myth.
 It is but a continuation of the old pagan myth of the violent warrior hero who slays the enemy.
 It is a bloody redemption.
 But not the blood of the cross.
 The myth of redemptive violence is at odds with the truth myth of redemptive sacrifice and love we see in Jesus.
 But it remains compelling.
 It continues to shape our imaginations even of Christians.
 We might go to church.
 We give thanks that Jesus died so we don't have to go to Hell.
-But in our heart of hearts we often still worship the quite different god whose name is Ares, Mars, Tyr, etc. Do we really want a savior who looks like Jesus or one like Beowulf or John Wayne or Dirty Harry or Batman?
-When we imagine ourselves as martyrs in the way of Jesus or warriors- in the way of the warrior?
+But in our heart of hearts we often still worship the quite different god whose name is Ares, Mars, Tyr, etc. Do we really want a savior who looks like Jesus or would we prefer one like Beowulf or John Wayne or Dirty Harry or Batman?
+Do we imagine ourselves as martyrs in the self-sacrificial, peaceable way of Jesus or as warriors in the way of self-justifying violent pagan mythology?
 The pagan myth of redemptive violence shapes our imagination and how we engage the world.
 And it persists.

 We have a sin problem.
 But another problem with the myth of redemptive violence is that it does not take sin seriously enough.
 In fact, it mostly denies that the one exercising redemptive violence on our behalf is all that much of a sinner in any radical sense.
 In our fantasies, that includes ourselves potentially being the violent savior hero.
 Either way the hero, however flawed, is the good guy and the enemy is clearly the bad guy.
 Christianity, though, asserts that even if we get our theology right and are as close to Jesus as we can be and rejoice in whatever healing and forgiveness we have experienced, we will still be infected with sin.
 This is true even if we are as sure as we can be that our cause is just.
 Our hearts are still prone to selfishness, greed, deceit (not least, self-deceit), and violence.
 Our hearts.
 My heart.
 Your heart.
 Not just the “bad” guys.
+Not just those who lack maturity, self-control, or emotional stability.
 If we believe in sin at all, we believe it is pervasive and universal.
 There are no “good” guys.
 Even the best of us is prone to being a bad guy at crunch time.
+We all need be aware of our own susceptibility to sin and violence.
+If we really believe in our own sinfulness, we might be more uncertain of our own ability to play the good guy.
 We all need redemption.
 We all need conversion.

 And so, the myth of redemptive violence makes it hard to see the need for repentance and conversion.
 It allows us to presume that our violence is good and our cause is always just, simply because they are ours.
 It makes it easy to assume that our security or freedom are all that matters.
-It excuses, even celebrates, vengeance.
-It allows us to pretend that we do not belong to one another – even to our enemies.
+It excuseseven celebratesvengeance.
+It allows us to pretend that we do not belong to one anotherincluding our enemies.
 It creates a social environment in which violence is acceptable, to be expected even.
 It allows us to presume our own innocence.
-It minimizes or ignores the awesome gravity of the taking of any human life – the very image of God.
+It minimizes or ignores the awesome gravity of the taking of any human lifethe very image of God.
 It minimizes or ignores the savagery, suffering, and trauma inherent in all violence and experienced on all sides.
 It excuses or pardons whatever "excesses" of violence are committed by our hero.
 Or denies them.
 It suggests that some people's suffering and trauma don't matter as much.
 Or even that they don't really count as people on the same level as us.

 Wednesday, May 25, 2022